texastribune/data-visuals-guides/computer-setup.md

 ## Installing the data-visuals kit

-Our team has a kit that is designed to provide you with the framework for creating graphics.
-Included is the basic page structure, files to put SCSS and javascript, a simple workflow for working with Google spreadsheets and a way to test locally and deploy.
+Our team has a kit that is designed to provide you with a framework for creating graphics.
+Included is the basic page structure, files to put SCSS and javascript in, a simple workflow for working with Google spreadsheets and a way to test your project locally and deploy to a server.

 The kit is more fully documented on its [Github page](https://github.com/texastribune/data-visuals-create).
-You can install by running:
+You can it install by running:

 ```sh
 npm install -g @data-visuals/create